akhenakh/regionagogo/README.md

 It works too with the better [Gadm Data](http://gadm.org/version2) but the data are not free for commercial use.

-Regionagogo is using a BoltDB datafile to store the fences but the small segment tree lives in memory.
+Regionagogo is using a BoltDB datafile to store the fences and a small segment tree as index lives in memory.

 ## Build & Install
 ```